Ana Mari Cauce

+Joining the University of Washington faculty as an associate professor in 1986, Cauce chronologically served as director of the undergraduate honor program from 2000 to 2002, as chair of the department of psychology from 2002 to 2005, as executive vice provost from 2005 to 2008, as dean of the College of Arts and Sciences from 2008 to 2011, and as the university's provost and executive vice president from 2011 to 2015.

 Early life and education

 Cauce was born in Havana, Cuba, to Vicente Cauce, minister of education under Cuban dictator Fulgencio Batista, and Ana Cauce (née Vivanco).
-When she was three years old, her family, including her brother César, fled the island during the Cuban revolution.
+When she was three years old, her family, including her brother César, fled the island during the Cuban Revolution.
 She grew up in Miami, Florida, where her father, who held a PhD, worked first as a custodian.
 Eventually both parents worked in a shoe factory.